 To add the Staffbase newsfeed to your pages, use the News Feed widget.
-The page or section of the page acts like a news segments, which lists posts from a news page or a channel.
+The page or section of the page acts like a news segment, which lists posts from a news page or a channel.
 You can define the number of posts to be included in the newsfeed.
 Users can see the latest or most interacted-with news posts in the feed depending on the predefined sorting setting of the news page or channel.

 Link List Widget

 To add a list of useful website links, use the Link List widget.
-For example, in a page, you can add relevant links, such as links to picture and video galleries from the past activities, activities planned for the next year, and so on.
+For example, on a page, you can add relevant links, such as links to picture and video galleries from the past activities, activities planned for the next year, and so on.